GabrielThrasher/puzzle_solvers/README.md

 6. Click on "Environment Variables" that's on the bottom right of the pop up app.
 7. Under "User variables for {folder name on your computer}", click on "Path" and then "Edit".
 8. Delete any instance of OpenCV in preparation for for the new addition.
-9. Click on "New", add the following path -- assuming that OpenCV was installed in the default place, which it should be if you followed Steps 3 and 4 (_NOTE_: the numbers after vc might be different -- first see if they are different and then update the path accordingly) -- then click enter: `C:\tools\opencv\build\x64\vc16\bin`
+9. Click on "New", add the following path, `C:\tools\opencv\build\x64\vc16\bin` -- assuming that OpenCV was installed in the default place, which it should be if you followed Steps 3 and 4 (_NOTE_: the numbers after vc might be different -- first see if they are different and then update the path accordingly) -- then click enter.
 10. Click "OK" then under "System variables" for each of the following variables listed below, click on "New" add the variable name (chars before |) and add the variable value (chars after |) and click "OK" (again, verify that the numbers after vc are correct for you):
     - `OPENCV_DIR` | `C:\tools\opencv\build\x64\vc16\lib`
     - `OPENCV_INCLUDE_PATHS` | `C:\tools\opencv\build\include`